joseph-garni/AY/README.md

-n## Create Aptos Dapp Boilerplate Template
+## Create Aptos Dapp Boilerplate Template

 The Boilerplate template provides a starter dapp with all necessary dapp infrastructure and a simple wallet info implementation, transfer APT and a simple message board functionality to send and read a message on chain.